openmc-dev/openmc/docs/source/usersguide/input.rst

       "watt", and "maxwell".
 The "monoenergetic" option produces source sites at a single energy.
 The "watt" option produces source sites whose energy is sampled from a Watt fission spectrum.
-The "maxwell" option produce source sites whose energy is sampled from a Maxwell fission spectrum
+The "maxwell" option produce source sites whose energy is sampled from a Maxwell fission spectrum.

       *Default*: watt